meatqueen/1701QCA-Assessment2/index.md

 ### Pulsesensor.com knock off ###

 That nightmare ended when my backup analog heart module arrived in the mail.
 It seemed quite similar to the PulseSensor.com sensor so I just followed the Micro:bit instructions on their website: Vin to 3v, G to ground, Input to any pin and just read analog pin for signal.
-It worked well, with clear “beat” and “no beat”.
+It worked well, with clear “beat” (>700) and “no beat” (<100).
 Although I found that the pressure applied was very important.
 Too much and the signal was maximum (1032), too little and it stayed pretty low (<300) and didn’t fluctuate much in both instances.
 Also very strangely sometimes the sensor detected a pulse on my desk which I can only guess has something to do with my lamp.

+In this gif the pulse signal is represented by a bar graph.

 ![Image](heartrate.gif)

 Next I needed to figure out how to detect a beat and make sure this sensor was accurate, but **IT BROKE!
 The connections were soldered on and didn’t take much twisting.
 I ordered the actual pulsesensor.com one.**